foundry-vtt-community/wiki.js/development/guides/pixi.md

 ```
 Each of these will be covered in more detail later.
 For now, you simply need to know that the Stage holds your stuff, the renderer lets you control how the stuff is combined and drawn, and the ticker lets you control when that happens.

-## The FoundryVTT Layers
+## The Foundry VTT Layers

-In FoundryVTT, almost all elements drawn to the canvas will be contained within a CanvasLayer, which in turn are contained within the Stage.
+In Foundry VTT, almost all elements drawn to the canvas will be contained within a CanvasLayer, which in turn are contained within the Stage.
 CanvasLayers typically cover the entire area of the stage, which unlike the canvas, is not necessarily the entire browser window.

 The Layers are children of canvas.app.stage, and can be located at `canvas.app.stage.children` however for convenience you can access them at `canvas.layers` as well.

 Layers tend to be instances of (or extended from) [`CanvasLayer`](https://foundryvtt.com/api/CanvasLayer.html) or [`PlaceablesLayer`](https://foundryvtt.com/api/PlaceablesLayer.html).
 For now, just know that all layers are in fact just [`PIXI.Container`](https://pixijs.download/dev/docs/PIXI.Container.html) with extra properties added but otherwise behave exactly like the [`PIXI.Container`](https://pixijs.download/dev/docs/PIXI.Container.html) we will be using below.

-As of FoundryVTT 0.6.x there are 13 default layers, although modules can add more.
+As of Foundry VTT 0.6.x there are 13 default layers, although modules can add more.
 These are, in order from lowest to highest:

 ```
 ControlsLayer